daniel-molina/visualequation/HACKING.md

 ##### C-BACKSPACE

-If selection is a juxted (or combination of them) remove all the juxted of the same juxt-block from the cursor to the left if not ODIR.
-If ODIR, remove juxteds to the left of selection.
+If selection is a juxted (or combination of them) remove all the juxted of the same juxt-block to the left of the cursor

 If selection is not a juxted, it is equivalent to press BACKSPACE.